 There are many options for housing in the National Capital Region.
 Although, depending on where you are coming from, there may be sticker shock as the DC suburbs feature seven of the country’s 10 richest counties.
-There is no on base or on post housing at the Pentagon.
-But there are several nearby military installations that offer housing options.
+There is no on-base housing at the Pentagon.
+However, there are several nearby military installations that offer housing options.
 These include:

 Joint Base Anacostia–Bolling in Southeast Washington, D.C.